scallop-lang/scallop-lang.github.io/md/ssft22/bootcamp.md

 - Add more language constructs such as function declaration and function application!
   - And add new `type_of` definition to support that!
   - See if you can allow recursive function and even mutual recursive function to be defined!
+- Can you write an evaluator for this simple language in Scallop?
+  - With functions and recursive functions?

 ``` scl
 // EXP ::= let V = EXP in EXP